TammyTheAnalyst/Predicting-Cosmetic-Sales-Growth-with-AI-Adoption/README.md

 ## 📊 Project Overview

-This project explores how AI adoption (such as recommendation engines, personalized marketing, and inventory optimization) impacts sales growth in the cosmetics industry.
+This project explores how AI adoption (such as recommendation engines, personalized marketing, and inventory optimization) may influence sales growth in the cosmetics industry.

-Using a real-world dataset, the project performs data cleaning, exploratory data analysis (EDA), builds a basic predictive model, and delivers business insights via a dashboard.
+Using a real-world dataset, the project includes **data cleaning***, ***exploratory data analysis (EDA)***, ***feature engineering***, and a ***predictive model built with linear regression***.
+The model evaluates how sales trends shift in relation to AI adoption, with results visualized using Python-based charts and documented clearly throughout the GitHub repository.

 ---